withastro/docs/src/pages/en/reference/api-reference.md

   <Since v="1.7.0" />
 </p>

 Content collections offer APIs to configure and query your Markdown or MDX documents in `src/content/`.
-For feature rundowns and usage examples, [see our content collections guide](/en/guides/content-collections/).
+For features and usage examples, [see our content collections guide](/en/guides/content-collections/).

 ### `defineCollection()`